 Two presentations were made.
-Mr. Mahendra Samaroo outlined a Proposed Evaluation Program for Retorts.
+Mr. Mahendra Samaroo outlined a proposed evaluation program for retorts.
 His presentation addressed some of the properties of mercury, the basic principles of retorts, and some examples of retort designs.
 Mr. Samaroo reviewed what should be evaluated when considering the performance of retorts including cost, ease of use and transportation, and compatibility with worker knowledge and technology.
 The results of testing of two retorts, the CETEM and the Lopes retorts were reviewed, indicating recovery efficiencies on the order of 95%.
 The attributes of a successful retort were described.

-Ms. Diane McDonald presented a retort comprised of available materials and of simple construction (designed by the Intermediate Technology Group of England) that is being proposed by the GGMC for
+Ms. Diane McDonald presented a retort comprised of available materials and of simple construction that is being proposed by the GGMC for small scale miners.
+The retorts were shown to the audience and their manufacture and operation was described.